Doon-Tech-Community/website/README.md

    APPWRITE_API_KEY=...
    NEXT_PUBLIC_SITE_URL=http://localhost:3000
    ```

-   The API key must include `sessions.write` so SSR auth can create a session and receive `session.secret`.
-It also needs the database, user, and storage scopes used by the admin actions.

 5. Make yourself an organizer.
 Sign in once (see "Run locally" below), then in the Appwrite console open the user record and add the label `organizer` (Users → your user → Labels → `+ organizer`).
 The app gates all admin actions on this label.